 #2 Use a clean towel

-That alum block is a much better shout, plus you’ll love the retro cool feeling!
+That alum block is a much better shoot, plus you’ll love the retro-cool feeling!

 If you are keen on using some form of aftershave or tonic, I would suggest using an alcohol-free aftershave or toner as this will prevent you from irritating or drying out your skin.

 - spend some time prepping pre-shave.
 It’s going to make all the difference.

 - don’t rush.
 Don’t rush the prep, don’t rush the aftercare, and definitely don’t rush the shave.

 - don’t use cartridge razors.
 They’re so bad, even for people who aren’t shaving with acne.
 But for those that are, they’re a painful germ-fest.